gujiangjiang/hacktiv8/README.md

 # hacktiv8
-<sub>(formerly A5_Bypass_OSS)</sub>

-hacktiv8 is an open-source research project focused on analyzing and experimenting with iOS activation proccess using itunesstored sandbox escape vulnerability.
-It provides a one-click cross-platform solution for bypassing Activation Lock on legacy iOS devices without the need of pwning.
+hacktiv8(formerly A5_Bypass_OSS) is an open-source research project focused on analyzing and experimenting with iOS activation proccess using itunesstored sandbox escape vulnerability.
+It provides a one-click cross-platform solution for bypassing activation on legacy iOS devices without the need of pwning.

 ## Disclaimer